 2. Best Budget-Friendly: GNC Gentlesorb Iron

-3. Best Before Menopause: NOW Supplements Iron
+3. Best Vegan: NOW Supplements Iron

 Vegans and vegetarians miss out on heme iron, a form of the mineral that's found in red meat and is easily absorbed, per the Mayo Clinic.
-Fortunately, it's easy to find supplements that are appropriate for people on a vegan or vegetarian diet.
+NOW's vegan iron supplement uses a form of iron that can be taken with food but still absorbs well, Caro says.

-5. Best Slow Release: Slow Fe Slow Release Iron
+4. Best Slow-Release: Slow Fe Slow-Release Iron

 If you struggle with GI issues when you take iron supplements, an extended-release option — such as Slow Fe Slow Release Iron — may be beneficial.
 This type of supplement will deliver iron over a longer period, Caro says.